Vegan school meal: Vegan dining halls

+Plant-Based Universities campaign

+The Plant-Based Universities campaign is a student-run campaign begun in 2021 by Animal Rising with the goal of 100% plant-based catering in universities in response to the climate crisis.
+Its chapters have initiated votes in students' unions.
+University of Birmingham, University College London, University of Stirling, and Queen Mary universities have voted to initiate 100% plant-based menus.
+In 2023, more than 650 academics wrote a letter urging universities to support the campaign.

-The Student Union at the University of Stirling in Stirling, Scotland, voted in 2022 to become a vegan university.
+In 2022, the Student Union at the University of Stirling in Stirling, Scotland, voted to become a vegan university as part of the campaign.
 The university, with about 17,000 students, will become 50% vegan for the 2023-2024 academic year and 100% vegan by 2025.

+In 2024, the Student Union at Lancaster University voted to join the Plant-Based Universities campaign.
+The students voted for the university to make 50% of the menu plant-based by 2025 and fully plant-based by 2027.

 Influence

 The concern over climate change is causing more governments to lower emissions, including serving food with the least climate footprint.
-Friends of the Earth said vegan school meals are beneficial for the planet, for the health of students and for the finances of the school system.
+Friends of the Earth said that vegan school meals are beneficial for the planet, for the health of students and for the finances of the school system.
 But in many school districts, the meat and dairy lobby retains its power, and in the United States schools are required to serve and promote cow's milk.
-Those advocating for vegan lunch include Sir Paul McCartney, New York City Mayor Eric Adams, journalist Avery Yale Kamila, environmental advocate Suzy Amis Cameron, the Physician's Committee for Responsible Medicine, The Vegan Society and the Humane Society's Forward Food programme.
+Those advocating for vegan lunch include Sir Paul McCartney, New York City Mayor Eric Adams, journalist Avery Yale Kamila, environmental advocate Suzy Amis Cameron, the Physicians Committee for Responsible Medicine, The Vegan Society, the Humane Society's Forward Food programme, and the U.S.-based New York Coalition for Healthy School Food.